-If your kids are anything like mine, they spend the spring waiting for the rain to stop, then as soon as the sun comes out, they complain it’s too warm!
+If your kids are anything like mine, they spend the spring waiting for the rain to stop, then as soon as the sun comes out, they complain that it’s too warm!
 You just can’t win!

 Granville Island Water Park is the biggest free water park in the whole of North America.

-Located on scenic Granville Island, this park is a incredibly popular spot to take the little ones on hot days.
+Located on scenic Granville Island, this park is an incredibly popular spot to take the little ones on hot days.
 The park is filled with colourful water pipes, fire hydrants, and sprinklers for kids to get wet in, as well as a large water slide for the more adventurous.

 Next to the gigantic play area, you’ll find a nice grassy patch for picnics, and clean washrooms are available in the adjacent community centre.
 Plus, don’t forget to explore Granville Island Public Market, the Kids Market, and take a ride on the aquabus!

 Date: Open weekends from the Victoria Day long weekend in May until the end of June, then seven days a week from July until Labour Day in September

 Park Hours: 10 a.m. – 6 p.m.

 Variety Kids Water Park is situated in the heart of Stanley Park, next to the seawall at Lumbermen’s Arch.